Best Known For

 "My stories are always about negotiation and how do we fit in ...And as I wrote more and more about it, I realized it was a universal question: 'How do we belong, where do we belong, how do we belong together, what does that mean?'"

 "After I graduated from engineering, I started, as I say, doodling around with poetry, fooling around with poetry, then went to a creative writing course at a community college, at Miami-Dade Community College.
 And then the one thing led to another.
 And, as they say, 'The rest is history.'"

 Richard Blanco was born in Madrid, Spain, on February 15, 1968.
-His parents left Cuba after the rise of Fidel Castro to power and travelled to Spain before moving to New York City when Blanco was an infant.
-They eventually settled in Miami, Florida as part of the area's large Cuban community of the 1970s.
-As Blanco has put it, "I was made in Cuba, assembled in Spain, and imported to the United States," and explorations of culture would be a major component of his future work.
+His parents left Cuba after the rise of Fidel Castro to power and traveled to Spain before moving to New York City when Blanco was an infant.
+They eventually settled in Miami, Florida, as part of the area's large Cuban community of the 1970s.
+As Blanco has put it, "I was made in Cuba, assembled in Spain and imported to the United States," and explorations of culture would be a major component of his future work.

-After the 2012 re-election of President Barack Obama, Blanco was informed that he was chosen as the fifth inaugural poet of the United States, following in the footsteps of greats like Elizabeth Alexander, Maya Angelou and Robert Frost.
-Blanco read a poem at Obama's Capitol swearing-in ceremony on January 21, 2013 -- becoming the first Latino and openly gay-identified writer to hold the post, as well as the youngest thus far, at the age of 44.
+After the 2012 re-election of President Barack Obama, Blanco was informed that he had been chosen as the fifth inaugural poet of the United States, following in the footsteps of greats like Elizabeth Alexander, Maya Angelou and Robert Frost.
+Blanco read a poem at Obama's Capitol swearing-in ceremony on January 21, 2013—becoming the first Latino and first openly gay-identified writer to hold the post, as well as the youngest thus far, at the age of 44.